The Wichita Sedgwick County Community Action Program (WSCCAP) serves as the local Community Action Program for Wichita and Sedgwick County.

 The WSCCAP program's local advisory group is the Community Services Block Grant Review Committee which reviews program and expenditure information.
 Staff also partner with community agencies through financial and non-financial contracts for services which support the core mission.
 All programs are funded by the federal Community Services Block Grant (CSBG).

-Download the 2017 Federal Income Limits with income guidelines for eligibility for CSBG-funded programs.
+Download the 2018 CSBG Income Guidelines with income guidelines for eligibility for CSBG-funded programs.

 One of the areas of focus for the WSCCAP program is support for